Thank you for submitting your feedback

 This letter should include details of the establishment's key contact for the purposes of the Code.

-Upon receipt of the application the Code Sector Advisory Group will review and make a recommendation to the Governance Board.
+Upon receipt of the application the Compliance, Assurance & Scrutiny Board will review and make a recommendation to the Governance Board.
 The key contact will then receive a confirmation letter from the board of its decision.